The best time tracking tools to register time, monitor projects, be effective with time and, overall work better.

 When you’re in the productivity zone and you’ve got your activities going on, you certainly don’t want to stop to scrabble to start your time tracker.

-Make sure to fit time tracking in your routine.
+Make sure to fit time tracking into your routine.
 You can start small, but doing it consistently will make it become a habit and fit in your workflow.

 Tracking time is not just a sum exercise that ends when you’ve turned in your timesheet for the month.
 It should be part of a process to improve your productivity and time management, hopefully making you work better.